Our Offer for Children with Special Educational Needs and Disability

 How we modify teaching approaches

-- All our staff are trained so that we are able to adapt what we do to meet the needs of children with range of SEN: We have some staff who are trained to meet the needs of children with specific learning difficulties (including dyslexia) (SpLD); autistic spectrum disorder (ASD); speech, language and communication needs (SLCN); and social, emotional and mental health difficulties (SEMH).
+- All our staff are trained so that we are able to adapt what we do to meet the needs of children with range of SEND: We have some staff who are trained to meet the needs of children with specific learning difficulties (including dyslexia) (SpLD); autistic spectrum disorder (ASD); speech, language and communication needs (SLCN); and social, emotional and mental health difficulties (SEMH).

 - We use a number of approaches to teaching: these include personalised learning, ability grouping, mixed-ability grouping, co-operative and independent work, supported class work and interventions (both published and school based).